cognitect-labs/vase/samples/petstore-full/README.md

 The interceptor chain is defined in the descriptor, [petstore-full-order.edn](resources/petstore-full-order.edn).

-Additionally, be aware that paths to order have an extra layer.
+Additionally, be aware that paths to orders have an extra layer.
-There's no real layer.
-This is done by route definitions in the descriptor.
+There's no real layer such as store.
+This layer setting is done by route definitions in the descriptor.

 ### User